 We are committed to aligning the financed emissions from our portfolio of customers to net zero by 2050 or sooner, in line with the Paris Agreement goals.
 To help get there, our target by 2030 is to provide between USD750 billion and USD1 trillion of finance and investment towards the transition.

-In the first quarter of 2021, we raised USD68 billion for our clients through Green, Social, Sustainability and Sustainability-linked (GSSS) bond issuance, in a record quarter worldwide for those bonds.
-Those funds pay for green projects and new technology that open up new opportunities and avenues to net zero.
+Since 1 January 2020, cumulatively we have provided and facilitated USD87 billion of sustainable finance and investments.
+In the first half of 2021, we helped raise more Green, Social, Sustainability and Sustainability-linked (GSSS) bonds for clients than we did in the whole of 2020.
+Those funds pay for green projects and new technology and initiatives that open up new opportunities and avenues to net zero.

 At our 2021 Annual General Meeting, a special resolution on climate change – proposed by the HSBC Board – was backed by shareholders.
 The resolution provides further detail on our approach to the net zero transition, and how we will achieve the climate ambition we announced in October.
 It includes a commitment to phase out the financing of coal-fired power and thermal coal mining by 2030 in markets in the European Union and Organisation for Economic Cooperation and Development, and by 2040 in other markets.